 A matrix organization is set up in two dimensions.
-On one axis there is the organizational structure.
+On one axis there is the organizational structure sometimes referred to as an "Organizational Breakdown Structure" or OBS.
 This structure is sometimes the traditional hierarchical structure of an organization with supervisors reporting to department heads who report to a more centralized authority.
 At other times it is a more autonomous resource manager structure where someone is responsible for the training and availability of a certain category of resource.

-On the second axis is the work breakdown structure.
+On a second axis is work organized by projects and tasks sometimes referred to as a "Work Breakdown Structure" or WBS.
 This can be imagined as the summary level being all work the organization does, the second level being, perhaps a project or product line and another level being tasks or activities within those projects or product lines.
 The larger the organization or the projects, the more levels of work that can be defined.
 These projects or product lines are managed by project managers or account managers who are responsible for delivering the work.